 Pesticides often contain chemicals that are not good for our health.
 Using pesticides might be very effective in eradicating insects or pests, but they might also affect or kill the fish in the system.
 Fish health is essential in aquaponics, so it is very important to avoid adding chemicals that might hurt or kill them.
 Besides,aquaponics aims to produce sustainable and organic food.
 So using chemicals to control pests or even add fertilizer may have risks that might be transferred to the fish, plants, and the food they produce.

 Aquaponics Pest Prevention and Control

 There are several ways of preventing pests from entering your aquaponics system without using any harmful pesticides.
 These are:

-You can prevent insects or pests from eating your plants by using physical barriers.
-You can keep crawling pests off by putting a weed mat on the ground around your grow bed.
-Weed mat keeps the weeds away from the side of your grow bed, and if you have at least three to four feet of open space around your grow bed, it will be difficult for pests to move from the weeds to your plants.
+Prevent insects or pests from eating your plants by using physical barriers like installing a weed mat on the ground around your grow bed.
+Weed mats keep the weeds away from the side of your grow bed.
+If you have at least three to four feet of open space around your grow bed, it will be difficult for pests to move from the weed mats to your plants.

 Common Aquaponics Pests and How to Control Them

 Aquaponics pests can cause some severe damage to your plants, flowers, and fruits.
 But to solve this problem, we must identify these pests first.
 Some common pests found in aquaponics gardens are: